 A VA home loan can help you buy a house with a low mortgage rate.
 Keep reading to learn more about the current VA mortgage rates and how they are determined.

 VA Funding Fee: Your Questions Answered

-What is the VA Funding Fee, and does it compare to PMI or MIP?
-Find out about VA loan mortgage insurance fees that you might have to pay on VA home loans.
+What is the VA funding fee?
+Get the scoop on VA loan mortgage insurance fees that you might have to pay on your VA home loan.